-Your battery, starter, and alternator are the three critical components of your electrical system and are really what gives "life" to your vehicle.
-Your battery powers some of your vehicle's components.
-Your battery also provides initial power to your starter motor, which is responsible for starting the engine.
-Once the engine is running, it drives a belt connected to your alternator, which, in turn, recharges your battery as it is being used.
+Your battery, starter, and alternator are the three critical components of your electrical system and are what gives “life” to your vehicle.
+Your battery powers your vehicle’s electrical components.
+Your battery also provides power to your starter motor, which is responsible for starting the engine.
+Once the engine is running, it drives a belt connected to your alternator, which, in turn, recharges your battery and runs the electrical system as it is being used.
 This cycle ensures you have the power you need to operate your vehicle.
-When one component begins to fail, you won't be able to reliably start your vehicle.
-If this happens, visit your local Integra Tire in Penticton, where our experienced technicians will test and diagnose your concerns.
+When one component begins to fail, you won’t be able to reliably start your vehicle.
+If this happens, visit your local Integra Tire, where our experienced technicians will test and diagnose your concerns.

 1) Is my battery okay?
 Refer to the battery diagnosis section of this page.
 If your vehicle has trouble starting, or will not start, and you can confirm your battery is not failing, you can logically move to the next piece of the puzzle: the starter.